mvlanga/mvlanga-com-astro/src/content/blog/2025/02/js-group-by.md

 draft: true
 ---

-# Organize Arrays of Objects by Month Using JavaScript's groupBy Method (ES2024)

-In this post, we'll explore how to efficiently organize arrays of objects containing dates by month in JavaScript.
-Specifically, we'll use the `groupBy` method from ES2024 to group data, displaying each section with the full month name using `toLocaleString()`.

 ## A Simple and Powerful Use Case

 While working on a recent project, I faced a challenge of organizing a collection of blog posts by the month they were